tgdrive/teldrive-docs/docs/getting-started/prerequisites.md

 1. A Telegram account.
 2. A Telegram application (to obtain `api_id` and `api_hash`).
+3. Private telegram channel for storing files.
-3. A Supabase PostgreSQL database (skip if you want to use local postgres instance).
+4. A Supabase PostgreSQL database (skip if you want to use local postgres instance).
-4. Docker and Docker compose(For Linux and Mac only).
+5. Docker and Docker compose(For Linux and Mac only).

 ## Docker Setup